Picture yourself among the chicken bones, concrete and glitter!

 In 1975, Loy Bowlin reinvented his life and transformed into the “Original Rhinestone Cowboy.”
 The Beautiful Holy Jewel Home (c.1975–1990), was Bowlin’s small, extravagantly embellished home in McComb, Mississippi.
 The artist added sparkle galore, adorning much of the exterior and nearly every inch of the interior with cutout paper, paint, glitter, and collaged photographs and magazine illustrations.

 After Bowlin’s death in 1995 the Beautiful Holy Jewel Home was on the verge of demolition.
 A Houston artist and collector stepped in and purchased the home.
 It was dismantled and later gifted to the John Michael Kohler Arts Center where it has been restored and put on view.

 5. Enter the regal realm of Eugene Von Bruenchenhein

 Despite living in abject poverty, Eugene Von Bruechenhein created an incredible universe that told the story of a man who believed he was destined for greatness.
-In his West Allis, Wis., home, elaborate chicken-bone towers, vibrant paintings of the cosmos, delicate miniature thrones and stunningly composed images of his wife all reference the artist’s passion and larger-than-life sense of self.
+In his West Allis, Wisconsin, home, elaborate chicken bone towers, vibrant paintings of the cosmos, delicate miniature thrones and stunningly composed images of his wife all reference the artist’s passion and larger-than-life sense of self.